briancatraguna/SixPackTeamApp/flask/README.md

 5. Run this command: `pip install requirements.txt`
 6. Then you're set!
 Now run the server by doing this command `flask run -h 0.0.0.0`

+## You need to repeat again to create another virtual machine to run the other model.
+Repeat from the top!

 ## Extras
 - To stop the flask server click `CTRL + C`
 - To use the API run with this URL on the browser: